valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/migration.md

   Scope: back-end

   The `DocumentVariableDelegate` is replaced by the `DocumentDelegateService` class.
-As such, usages in processes and code should be updated to use `DocumentDelegateService` instead.
+    1. Find all locations where `DocumentVariableDelegate` is used in BPMN processes and DMN decision tables.
+    2. Replace `DocumentVariableDelegate` with the new `DocumentDelegateService`.
+    3. Migrate all running processes to the most recent version.

 * **Deprecated code**

   Scope: back-end

-  `CamundaProcessJsonSchemaDocumentService.getDocument(DelegateExecution execution)` has been deprecated.
-As such, usages in processes and code should be updated to use `DocumentDelegateService.getDocument(DelegateExecution)` instead.
+  `CamundaProcessJsonSchemaDocumentService.getDocument(DelegateExecution execution)` has been deprecated and removed.
+    1. Find all locations where `CamundaProcessJsonSchemaDocumentService` is used in BPMN processes and DMN decision tables.
+    2. Replace `CamundaProcessJsonSchemaDocumentService` with the new `DocumentDelegateService`.
+    3. Migrate all running processes to the most recent version.

+* **PostgreSQL10Dialect is deprecated**

+  Scope: back-end

+  The class `org.hibernate.dialect.PostgreSQL10Dialect` is deprecated, and should be replaced with `org.hibernate.dialect.PostgreSQLDialect` at the `spring.jpa.database-platform` property.

  **Zaaktype link moved**